• Skip to primary navigation

 Source: Getty Image

 The snow blower is also used for clearing paths during the construction of roads or other large projects.
-There are different types of snow blowers available in the market like walk behinds, push type and pull types.

 Choosing the right snow blower can be a daunting task.
 You’ll see a huge selection of single, two and three stage models in varying widths and with a dizzying array of features.

-Rick Muscoplat, author from familyhandyman.com
+Rick Muscoplat, author of familyhandyman.com

 Snow Blower Parts